devuri/wp-framework/docs/src/guide/getting-started.md

 DB_HOST='localhost'
 ```
 > [!IMPORTANT]
-> The `WP_ENVIRONMENT_TYPE` setting is a crucial setting that defines different [states of the application](../customization/environments) such as development, staging, or production.
+> The `ENVIRONMENT_TYPE` setting is a crucial setting that defines different [states of the application](../customization/environments) such as development, staging, or production.
 Each state has its own specific configurations and behaviors.
 You can find more details [here](../customization/environments).
 >
-> You can also override the `WP_ENVIRONMENT_TYPE` setting by using the `RAYDIUM_ENVIRONMENT_TYPE` constant.
+> You can also override the `ENVIRONMENT_TYPE` setting by using the `RAYDIUM_ENVIRONMENT_TYPE` constant.
 To do this, set the `RAYDIUM_ENVIRONMENT_TYPE` in the `wp-config.php` file.

 ## Source Files